Integrative Healthcare Policy: A Year in Review (2020)

-As agents for this change, it has never been more important to remain at the forefront of this bridging between conventional and integrative care.
+As agents for change, it has never been more important to remain at the forefront of integrative healthcare policy.
 We hope you find this resource useful in your endeavors.

 Available as a PDF download only.
 All sales final/non-refundable.